 The fact that a company isn’t registered doesn’t make it bogus, however, a serious business would get government’s certificate of operation in order to win the goodwill of a prospective customer.

 Registering your company makes it legitimate, makes foreign and prospective customers to trust you.

 Recently, Pinkoin owned by Inksnation scam hundreds of its investors in one of the biggest cryptocurrency scams in Nigeria.

-One of the steps the brain behind the Pinkoin to gain the trust of Nigerians was to register a company called Ibsmartify (RC No: 2956459) through which the owner Omotade-Sparks Amos Sewanu who has now being declared wanted by Nigeria’s anti-graft agency perpetrated his scam.
+One of the steps the brain behind the Pinkoin to gain the trust of Nigerians was to register a company called Ibsmartify (RC No: 2956459) through which the owner Omotade-Sparks Amos Sewanu who has now been declared wanted by Nigeria’s anti-graft agency perpetrated his scam.

 The fact that his business is registered doesn’t stop him from carrying out his dubious act.